 Who Was James Cook?

-James Cook was a naval captain, navigator and explorer who, in 1770, discovered and charted New Zealand and the Great Barrier Reef of Australia on his ship HMB Endeavour.
+James Cook was a naval captain, navigator and explorer who, in 1770, charted New Zealand and the Great Barrier Reef of Australia on his ship HMB Endeavour.
 He later disproved the existence of Terra Australis, a fabled southern continent.
 Cook's voyages helped guide generations of explorers and provided the first accurate map of the Pacific.

 Early Life and Career